MansaDinkar/GirlMath-ENGINE/README.md

 - Decision to use Groq/Llama as the AI backend for fast, free inference
 - UI/UX direction — color palette, tone, fonts, and overall aesthetic vision
 - Prompt engineering for the AI analysis persona ("sharp, honest, warm analyst")

-*Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*

 ---